-Are you planning a Slovenia road trip or holiday?
+Planning a Slovenia road trip or holiday?
 And would you perhaps like to travel by your own car or motorhome?
-Then you'll find all the important travel information for Slovenia here, covering entry requirements, traffic rules, and tolls.
+Then you will find all the important travel information for Slovenia here, covering entry requirements, traffic regulations, and tolls.
 We have also compiled some helpful safety tips and valuable holiday recommendations for travelling in Slovenia.

 EU citizens only need a valid national ID card or passport to enter Slovenia.

-The maximum speed on motorways is 130 km/h, and 50 km/h in built-up areas.
+The maximum speed on motorways is 130 km/h, and in built-up areas it is 50 km/h.

-To use motorways and expressways in Slovenia, you need a vignette for Slovenia.
+To use motorways and expressways in Slovenia, you need a digital vignette (vehicles up to 3.5 t GVW) or must pay a distance-based toll (vehicles over 3.5 t GVW).

 In emergencies, you can reach the police, fire brigade, and rescue services on the Europe-wide emergency number 112.

 The best time to travel is in spring and summer.
-During this time, you can explore the charming cities and beautiful nature of Slovenia to the fullest.
+During this time you can explore the charming cities and beautiful nature of Slovenia at their best.

 The entry requirements for Slovenia are completely straightforward for EU citizens.
 You can stay in the country for up to 90 days without a visa.
 All you need is a valid national ID card or passport.

-In Slovenia, there is an obligation to always carry a valid identity document.
-Make sure you have your ID card or passport readily accessible at all times and that the document remains valid throughout your entire trip.
+In Slovenia there is an obligation to always carry a valid identity document.
+Make sure you keep your national ID card or passport within easy reach at all times and that the document remains valid throughout your entire trip.

-Minors also need their own ID to enter the country.
-If they are travelling with only one parent, a written authorisation from the other parent is advisable.
+Minors also need their own ID document to enter.
+If they are travelling with only one parent, written consent from the other parent is recommended.

 Don't want to leave your dog or cat behind on your travels in Slovenia?
 Then you must bring your pet's EU pet passport and provide proof of a valid rabies vaccination.

 Driving in Slovenia is pleasant and safe thanks to the well-developed infrastructure.
-Nevertheless, you should familiarise yourself in advance with the particularities and traffic rules in Slovenia.
+Nevertheless, you should familiarise yourself in advance with the special features and traffic regulations in Slovenia.
 Here is all the relevant information on traffic, tolls, and refuelling:

-The traffic rules in Slovenia are largely similar to those of other EU countries.
-However, you should pay particular attention to the following regulations:
+The traffic regulations in Slovenia are largely similar to those of other EU countries.
+However, you should pay particular attention to the following rules:

 In built-up areas: 50 km/h